wknd/android_kernel_motorola_msm8952-patches/README.md

 It makes the phone act as a HID device, both mouse and keyboard.
 TODO: gotta add stuff to also tweak selinux I guess.

+##### drivedroid patch
+This is already in the default lineage os kernel, no further action required.